 - Role/Function and Ethical/Legal Considerations.

 The preliminary examination is taken after completion of all academic subjects except for the internship.
 It is offered over two days, with each section of the examination requiring three hours.
-The exam is administered and proctored at a time determined by the College of Education.
+The exam is administered and proctored at a time determined by the College of Education and Human Development.

 All School Psychology faculty participate in writing the exam by submitting questions and by evaluating the written exam.
 A passing grade in all four areas is required to pass the exam.